lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **RPretribution** _(02-Jul-18 06:20 PM)_

-> I don't want to dress up as emmett...
+> I don't want to dress up as Emmett...

 **TheBlade** _(02-Jul-18 06:20 PM)_

-> `No`
+> No!

 **Bagelwrecker** _(02-Jul-18 06:21 PM)_

-> Lets go.
+> Let's go.
-> We have a jewel to steal
+> We have a jewel to steal.

 **TheBlade** _(02-Jul-18 06:21 PM)_

-> `Why the hell did i put this on?`
+> Why the hell did I put this on?

 **PlasmaPerson** _(02-Jul-18 06:21 PM)_

-> too bad
+> Too bad!
-> At least this way they won't suspect anyone but Emmett
+> At least this way they won't suspect anyone but Emmett.

 **Zander** _(02-Jul-18 06:21 PM)_